Understanding Technical Debt

 "Working off debt" can be motivational and good for team morale because the results are measurable and tangible.
 A good approach when short-term debt has been incurred is to take the next development iteration and pay it off.

-The ability to pay off debt depends at least in part on the kind of software the team is developing.
-If a team incurs short-term debt on a web application, a new release can easily be rolled out as the team completes its debt-reduction work.
-However, if a team incurs short-term debt in avionics firmware— the pay off of which requires replacing a box on an airplane – that team should have a higher bar for taking on any short-term debt.
-This is like a minimum payment– if your minimum payment is 3% of your balance, that’s no problem.
-If the minimum payment were $1000 regardless of your balance, you would think hard about taking on any debt at all.
+The ability to pay off debt depends on the software the team develops.
+If a team incurs short-term debt on a web application, a new release can easily be rolled out as it completes its debt-reduction work.
+However, suppose a team incurs short-term debt in avionics firmware.
+In that case, the payoff requires replacing a box on an airplane – that team should have a higher bar for taking on any short-term debt.
+This is like a minimum payment– if your minimum payment is 3% of your balance, that's no problem.
+If the minimum payment were $1000 regardless of your balance, you would think hard about taking on any debt.

 Technical Debt Taxonomy

-The classification presented above is complicated and can be confusing.
-Here’s a summary of the kinds of technical debt.
-Note that the red cells should be avoided and the yellow cells should be minimized and managed.
+The classification presented above is complicated and needs to be clarified.
+Here's a summary of the kinds of technical debt.
+Note that the red cells should be avoided, and the yellow cells should be minimized and managed.

 Communicating about Technical Debt

-The technical debt vocabulary provides a way to communicate with non-technical teams in an area that has traditionally suffered from opacity.
-Shifting the dialog from a technical to a financial vocabulary provides a clear, understandable framework for these discussions.
-Although the technical debt terminology is not currently in widespread use, it resonates with executives and non-technical stakeholders.
-It also makes sense to technical teams that are often all-too-aware of the debt load their organization is carrying.
+The technical debt vocabulary provides a way to communicate with non-technical teams in an area traditionally suffering from opacity.
+Shifting the dialog from technical to financial language provides a clear, understandable framework for these discussions.
+Although technical debt terminology is rare, it resonates with executives and non-technical stakeholders.
+It also makes sense to technical teams that are often all too aware of the debt load their organization is carrying.

-Here are some suggestions for communicating about technical debt to stakeholders:
+Here are some suggestions for communicating technical debt to stakeholders: